piotr-jarznicki/JavaScript-Firebase/src/Memory game/README.md

 ## Do zrobienia

-Memory game i Flappy Bird.
+Memory game, To do list i Bomberman